elifyagmurduran/bash_scripting/README.md

 - read and print the exit codes of both commands.

-### exercise 5️⃣: using functions and if statements in bash
+#### bash scripting exercise 5️⃣: using functions and if statements in bash

 develop a bash script that uses functions and if statements.